 Signal recorded from MPC analog OUT to vintage tape deck analog IN on Type 1 cassette.
 Then rewinded and recorded from tape deck analog out to computer analog in.
 Got that true vintage sound in process.

-My favorite.
+Sick.
 Signal recorded from MPC analog OUT to tape deck analog IN on Type 1 cassette.
 Then I rewind the cassette.
 And then magic happen, as I record beat to the computer through MPC master channel, tweaking it.
 As rewinded beat from cassette playing, sound goes from tape deck analog out to MPC analog in, then it converts with DAC and gets boosted by compressor and EQ, then it goes to computer already converted to digital format by MPC itself and computers mission is to save wav file.

 It’s up to you which type of signal is best for you!
-Back to digging exclusive beats ->
+Back to digging beats ->